 It’s illegal to drive without car insurance in North Carolina.
 If you’re caught doing it, you’ll face expensive fines, and you could have a hard time buying auto coverage in the future.
 You also risk losing your driver’s license.

-North Carolina state law requires you to have auto insurance if you want to own a vehicle.
+State law requires you to have auto insurance if you want to drive a vehicle.
 You must surrender your license plate if you wish to cancel your coverage and not renew with another company.
-If you go a period without car insurance, but still plan to drive, you’ll have a lapse in coverage.
-The NCDMV requires insurance providers to tell them if they cancel your policy.
+If you go a period without a policy, but still plan to drive, you’ll have a lapse in coverage.
+The NCDMV requires that providers inform them if they cancel your policy.
 The DMV will also notify you, and you’ll have ten days to respond.
 You must pay the following fines if you don’t respond:

-- $50 if it’s your first time lapsing on your insurance
+- $50 if it’s your first insurance lapse

-Auto insurance carriers will raise your rates if you go a period without insurance.
+Auto insurance carriers will raise your rates if you go a period without coverage.
 This is because it makes you look like a risky driver.

 Best Car Insurance Companies in North Carolina

 Before buying car insurance, it’s smart to take a look at the best companies in your state.
 But what makes up the top companies?
-Normally, these are the insurers that give you the best value for your hard-earned money.
+Normally, these are the insurers that give you great value for your hard-earned money.
 They provide:

 - Excellent customer service